-Karthik has published several articles and case studies in his areas of interest, including in Accounting Horizons, Accounting, Economics & Law, the CPA Journal, the Harvard Business Review, the Journal of Accounting & Economics, the Journal of Accounting Research, and the Review of Accounting Studies.
+Karthik has published several articles and case studies in his areas of interest, including in Accounting, Economics & Law, Accounting Horizons, CPA Journal, Harvard Business Review, Journal of Accounting & Economics, Journal of Accounting Research, and Review of Accounting Studies.
 His research has been awarded the Journal of Accounting & Economics’ Best Paper Prize and the American Accounting Association’s FARS Best Dissertation Prize.
 He has a Ph.D. in management from the Massachusetts Institute of Technology.

 Managers and Market Capitalism

 Harvard Business School Working Paper No. 13–075.